 For working properly, the following features require webhooks:

-Write down the Stripe webhook URL you can find on the “Full Stripe / Settings / Stripe” page in WP admin.
+Write down the Stripe webhook URL of the plugin on the “Full Stripe / Settings / Stripe account” page in WP admin.

 Go to the Developers / Webhooks page on the Stripe dashboard.